anaxexp/docs/docs/apps/domains.md

 # Domains

-## Technical .wod.by domain name
+## Technical .anaxexp.io domain name

-AnaxExp provides a short *.wod.by domain name to every application, it depends on the name of the application and the name of the organization.
+AnaxExp provides a short *.anaxexp.io domain name to every application, it depends on the name of the application and the name of the organization.
 It looks like this:
 ```
-[instance].[app name].[organization name].wod.by
+[instance].[app name].[organization name].anaxexp.io
 ```
 you can find your technical domain from `Instance > Domains page`.